What is a hotel operating system?

 6. You have a ton of overbookings

 High-quality hotel management software will allow you to keep your competitive advantage and prevent overbookings.
-Systems without a channel manager require you to manually update your rates across every OTA channel.
+A reservation system without a channel manager requires you to manually update your rates across every OTA channel.
 Not only is this practice inefficient, but it’s also a major cause of overbookings.

 7. Your housekeeping status does not update in real-time

-Your hotel management system should help you run your hospitality business more efficiently in every way possible and this includes housekeeping.
+Your hotel management system should help you run your hospitality business more efficiently in every way possible and this includes housekeeping and maintenance management.
 A productive PMS will let you organize and manage housekeeping from the dashboard, so you can get immediate updates on room status and conditions, assign housekeeping staff to rooms, and add room notes as needed.

 8. It lacks revenue management capabilities

-Making the right pricing and distribution decisions is difficult.
-The proper hotel management software should offer revenue management and pricing intelligence features to help you gather market data and compare your rates with those of competitors.
+Pricing and distribution know-how is difficult.
+The proper hotel management software should offer revenue management system capabilities to help you gather market data and compare your pricing with competitors.
 In short, it must allow you to make the best strategic pricing decisions so you’re taking in the maximum possible revenue and profits.